zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `distinction`
 -----------------

-  This was used for letters of distinction for 188.1x and is not being used for any current courses.
+  Not used.
+This was used for letters of distinction for 188.1x, but is not being used for any current courses.

 `status`
 --------

-  Status may be one of these states:
+  Status can be one of these states:

   * `unavailable`
   * `generating`